 Woodford Webb is president of The Webb Companies, where he oversees the legal and financial management of a large portfolio of residential and commercial investment properties.
-A licensed attorney, he is also associated in an of counsel capacity with the law firm Webb, Hoskins, Glover & Thompson in Lexington.
+A licensed attorney, he is also associated in an of counsel capacity with the law firm Webb, Hoskins, Brown & Thompson in Lexington.

 Son of co-founder Donald W. Webb, Woodford began working for The Webb Companies while in college.
 He learned the business from the ground up, starting in the maintenance department and progressing to property management, leasing and marketing.
 He joined the team full-time in 1992 as vice president of leasing and property management before attending law school and working for several years as an attorney.
 He returned to The Webb Companies in 1999 as president.